2011Canada/project-1-saminislam/README.md

 1. Clone the project using the following command git clone https://github.com/2011Canada/project-1-saminislam.git
 2. Have Apache Tomcat 9, the latest version of Java, Maven and PosgreSQL installed.
-3. Run the posted scripts in the scripts column (down below) in your database to initialize your database for this project to be able to run.
+3. Run the posted scripts in the scripts folder in your database to initialize your database for this project to be able to run.
 4. Run the program on a Java server.
 5. The program will be able to run on http://localhost:8080/p1/Project_1 on your local browser.